benjaminsampica/bensampica.com/content/post/azdoisdead/index.md

 Am I biased towards GitHub?
 Is this article?
 You might say yes already and, at times, it might seem that way as you read on.
 But I promise all I am biased in favor of is boring technology, turn-key solutions for myself and my team, and constantly evolving tools to handle ever-increasing complex, demanding problems.
 [My mind is simple and the enemy of all developers is complexity](https://grugbrain.dev/); I want to do more with less because I like to **build stuff people love**.

-I use Azure DevOps at my current place of work and as we look to the horizon to make decisions on the _scale of better_ course of action, I decided to take it upon myself to write this guide that will compare both tools.
+I use Azure DevOps at my current place of work and as we look to the horizon to weigh all the options, I decided to take it upon myself to write this guide that will compare both tools.
 I'm going to bias towards things that are important to _me_ and my current organization.
-This means features that are public-focused (like GitHub Gists, which Azure DevOps doesn't have but are awesome) aren't going to be covered.
+This means features that are public-focused (like GitHub Gists, which Azure DevOps doesn't have but are awesome) aren't going to be covered, but also GitHub Issues/Boards will likely only get glancing mentions (as we use JIRA).
 The level of introspection and depth will vary but I will guarantee three things:

 1. I will assume you're at least somewhat familiar with developer tooling and software delivery as to not have to waste words on preambles of setup.
 2. I will include examples in the form of pictures, code snippets, links to code, etc..
-3. I will try to compare and contrast all aspects of delivering software from concept to cash (but again, that are important to _me_).
+3. I will compare and contrast these tools in ways that span software delivery from concept to cash.

 Okay, that's enough putting up defensive walls and pre-explaining my position and what the hell this giant wall of text is.

 Let's start from the beginning.

-## The Brief History
+## A Brief History

 I'm not going to bore you with the details, but the short of it is this - GitHub was an independent product that was not owned by Microsoft long ago (in technology years).
 Skipping over the on-premise wars before SaaS products started really taking off, Microsoft developed Azure DevOps (once known as Team Foundation Server or _TFS_) as a competing cloud product, not just GitHub but also similar developer toolchain products like BitBucket, GitLab, etc..
 Continuous, automated building and deployment was exploding in popularity and the market demanded tools to accommodate the growing complexity and interconnectivity of systems.

 As Microsoft was (IMO) pretty late to the game with their cloud offering, a lot of developers were already using GitHub to share their software.
-Share the software?
-Yes, the open source software movement was exponentially growing with tools like GitHub making it easier than ever to share & collaborate on common problems with code.
+The open source software movement was exponentially growing and tools like GitHub were making it easier than ever to share & collaborate on common problems with code as solutions.

 The timeline looks something like this: